International Finance Centre (Hong Kong): Four Seasons Hotel Hong Kong

 The Four Seasons Hotel is a luxury hotel that was built near IFC One and Two.
 It was completed and opened in October 2005.
 The 206 m (674 ft), 60-storey oceanfront hotel is the only Four Seasons Hotel in Hong Kong.
 The hotel has 399 guest suites, and 519 serviced apartments.
 Amenities include a French restaurant Caprice and spa.

 IFC Mall

-The IFC Mall is an 74,000 sqm, 4-storey luxury shopping mall, with many luxury retail brands and a wide variety of restaurants.
+The IFC Mall is a 74,000 sqm, 4-storey luxury shopping mall, with many luxury retail brands and a wide variety of restaurants.
 Anchored by Lane Crawford, PALACE Cinema (part of Broadway Circuit), and C!ty'super, the first official Apple Store was also located in this mall (a 3-storey flagship store in Hong Kong).
 In May 2018, the first Shake Shack restaurant in Hong Kong was opened in the mall.

 Cultural impact

 The IFC towers have been featured in several Hollywood films, including Lara Croft: Tomb Raider – The Cradle of Life, where Lara Croft leaps off the then-under-construction 2 International Finance Centre, landing on a ship out in the Kowloon Bay, The Dark Knight, where Batman leapt from 2 IFC to 1 IFC, and Godzilla vs Kong, where an action scene then takes place.